comboshreddies/kubectl-line/README.md

 # Requirements

-This tool uses all modules that were already included in python3.
+You should have kubectl.
-The only requirement is to have python3.
-Also you should have kubectl too.
+This tool uses all modules that were already included in python3 The only requirement is to have python3.